mjwelchphd/GalaxyRevisited/README.md

 ![](Resources/images/aws/manage-page-view.png)

-Here you see your instance, and the IP addresses associated with it.
+Here you see your instance and the IP addresses associated with it.
 The "Connect using SSH" button brings up Amazon's in-browser terminal window.
 This terminal is good for many things, but generally inadequate for developers (you can't copy text from the window, for example).
 This is the browser you'll use if something goes drastically wrong, and you need to get back into your instance to fix things.

-Don't worry about the section labeled "Use your own SSH client."
+Don't worry about the section labeled "Use your SSH client."
 I'll show you how to do that soon.

 > Wait!
-What's that other "Private IP" address in the upper right hand corner?
+What's that other "Private IP" address in the upper right-hand corner?
 That's an address you can use to communicate between multiple instances at AWS ( if you have more than one, and they need to communicate).

 ![AWS browser-based terminal](Resources/images/aws/logged-in-to-instance.png)

 #### <a id="51728c3d-b4f8-4d6a-959d-ce7bacc582eb">Setting up the client (your computer's terminal and sshfs)</a>

-First, you have to move the private key you created to a safe place, usually ~/.ssh, then change it's protections, and lastly, you can log in.
+First, you have to move the private key you created to a safe place, usually ~/.ssh, then change its protections, and lastly, you can log in.
 Let's look at how this is done.

 In the examples below, replace "chicago-office-west.pem" with your secret key's name, and replace 44.224.174.213 with your instance's public IP address.